emtilt/ph410s21/_homework/hw3.md

 ### 9. A liquid crystal
 Smectic-C liquid crystals are made of long rodlike molecules with a positive head and a negative tail which pack together to form a long, thin sheet as shown.
 The volume charge density is obviously complicated, but can be quite successfully modeled with the rather simple form  $\rho(x,y,z)=\rho_0 \sinh\left(z/z_0\right)$, i.e. uniform in $x$ and $y$, but varying in $z$, with $z = 0$ defined to be the middle of the sheet.
-(That's the "hyperbolic sine" function, by the way, in case the notation is unfamiliar.)
+(That's the [hyperbolic sine](https://en.wikipedia.org/wiki/Hyperbolic_function#Exponential_definitions) function, by the way, in case the notation is unfamiliar.)
 Find the electric field everywhere in space, in terms of the constants $\rho_0$, $z_0$ and the sheet thickness $T$.
 Sketch it as a function of $z$.
 Where is it biggest?

 ![smeticc](../../images/hw3-smeticc.png "smecticc")